 Appropriate subdivision of the text in coherent sentences, paragraphs, sections, and chapters are important tools to guide the reader through the document, and to make it understandable.
-A dangerous enemy in this regard is the runaway paragraph that extends over more than half a page and deals with a whole lot of different matters.
-Here clarity is largely lost, and often even repeated reading will not help the reader much to grasp the point the author wishes to make.
+A dangerous foe in this regard is the runaway paragraph that extends over more than half a page and deals with a sequence of poorly or unrelated matters.
+Here, clarity is largely lost, and often even repeated reading will not help the reader much to grasp the point the author wishes to make.
 Typically, a paragraph should not exceed a quarter of a page, preferably less.
-But also too short paragraphs (two-liners) can be problematic.
+But also too short paragraphs (two-liners; single sentences) can be problematic.
 Where possible they should be merged, extended, or deleted.

 Paragraphs have their own internal structure.
-Beyond coherence it is necessary to set the topic of a paragraph at the beginning in the first sentence.
-For instance, if you wish to describe the field appearance of a specific rock type or lithological unit in this paragraph, tell the reader: "The Witteberg quartzite shows different topography along the dominant river valleys compared to areas away from such valleys.
-Then the reader knows what to expect and will be able to grasp easier what you want to communicate, and you may carry on with more detailed descriptions.
-For instance "Prominent cliffs form along the deeply incised river valley (Fig. xx), but away from the valley the quartzite crops out on the top of rolling hills on the topographic high-ground".
+Beyond the provision of a coherent text, it is necessary to set the topic of a paragraph at the beginning in the first sentence.
+The best way of doing this is to start the sentence with the key subject that is covered in the paragraph.
+For instance, if you wish to describe the topographic field appearance of a specific rock type or lithological unit, tell the reader straightaway: "The topography of the Witteberg Group quartzite differs along the dominant river valleys compared to areas away from such valleys.
+Then the reader knows what to expect and will be able to grasp easier what you want to communicate,.
+You may carry on with more detailed descriptions.
+For instance: "Prominent cliffs form along the deeply incised river valleys (Fig. xx), but away from valleys the quartzite forms rolling hills or plateaus on topographic high-ground".
+You may develop your observations further, but once you have covered the relevant topographic features of the Witteberg Group quartzite, start a new paragraph.

-At the end of longer paragraphs, you may add a summarising sentence or even a statement with some interpretative tendency (but not more).
-For instance: "The prominent morphology of the Witteberg quartzites, with E-W oriented ridges follows the main regional anticlines and synclines and can be used as a tool for mapping and interpreting these structures".
+At the end of longer paragraphs or sections, you may add a summarising sentence or even a statement with some interpretative tendency (but not more), if this guides the reader to matters that become relevant later in your text.
+For instance: "The prominent morphology of the Witteberg Group quartzites, with E-W oriented ridges following the main regional anticlines and synclines, can be used as a tool for mapping and interpreting these structures".

-This shows that longer paragraphs should be structured in a similar way like the whole document, with a kind of introduction that sets the topic, a main part that communicates coherent information on that topic, and, optionally, a summary that tells the reader the essential information in abridged form.
+This shows that longer paragraphs should be structured in a similar way like the whole document, with a form of introduction that sets the topic, a main part that communicates coherent information on that topic, and, optionally, a summary that tells the reader the essential information in abridged form or points to an important piece of information that is required later in the text.